 In Philadelphia construction, there is an unwritten rule: A nonunion contractor, and the people who work for one, should be prepared to accept a deal - on union terms.
 Otherwise, they face some rough justice.
 One union, at least, is learning the limits of this business model.
 Last Tuesday, on February 18, ten members of International Association of Iron Workers Local 401 were indicted in federal court on offenses ranging from racketeering to assault to arson as part of an ongoing campaign to persuade contractors to hire only union labor at selected construction sites.
 The defendants often operated as members of goon squads.

-On April 11, Bonnie Nixon, former secretary-treasurer of International Association of Machinists and Aerospace Workers Local Lodge W443, pleaded guilty in U.S. District Court for the Southern District of Mississippi to embezzling $15,981.66 in funds from the Laurel-based union.
-She had been indicted in December.
-The actions follow an investigation by the U.S. Labor Department's Office of Labor-Management Standards.
+On January 21, Edward Martin Mosher, former treasurer of United Steelworkers Local 9-458, pleaded guilty in U.S. District Court for the Middle District of Florida to one count of embezzling funds in the amount of $65,895 from the Plant City (Hillsborough County), Fla.-based union.
+The guilty plea follows an investigation by the U.S. Labor Department's Office of Labor-Management Standards.

 On January 17, Kristie McClarren, former financial secretary of United Auto Workers Local 3061, pleaded guilty in U.S. District Court for the Northern District of Ohio to one count of embezzling funds in the sum of $152,639 from the Crestline (near Mansfield), Ohio-based union.
 She had been charged in December.
 The local represents employees at the Pittsburgh Glass Works plant in nearby Shelby.
 The charge follows a joint probe by the U.S. Labor Department's Office of Labor-Management Standards and Office of Inspector General.